pomerium/pomerium/docs/enterprise/install/helm.md

 The Pomerium Enterprise Console requires:

 - An accessible RDBMS.
-We support PostgreSQL 9+ and MySQL 5.8+ (Postgres preferred).
+We support PostgreSQL 9+.
    - A database and user with full permissions for it.
 - A certificate management solution.
 This page will assume a store of certificates in <!-- @travis pick a location? --> and assume [cert-manager](https://cert-manager.io/docs/) as the solution.
 If you use another certificate solution, adjust the steps accordingly.
 - An existing Pomerium installation.
 If you don't already have the open-source Pomerium installed in your cluster, see [Pomerium using Helm](/docs/quick-start/helm.md) before you continue.